 Nauru's economy faces significant constraints common to other small island states.
 These include its small size, remoteness, a harsh natural environment with infertile soils, limited exploitable resources and the need to create jobs and promote growth for an expanding population.

-Royalties from the declining phosphate industry currently only offer a modest and intermittent revenue stream to Government.
-However, revenue associated with the presence of the regional processing centre and its ancillary service providers represents Nauru's most significant revenue stream.
+Royalties from the declining phosphate industry currently only offer a modest revenue stream to Government.
+However, revenue associated with the presence of the regional processing centre and its ancillary service providers represents Nauru’s most significant revenue stream.
 The significant increase in the expatriate population has resulted in major increases in revenue from customs duties and other fees and levies.
-This increased economic activity has also resulted in Nauru now enjoying near full employment.
+This increased economic activity has also resulted in Nauru now enjoying high levels of employment.

 Trade and investment

-Australian merchandise exports to Nauru in 2016-17 totaled $46.9 million (principally meat, motor vehicles and civil engineering equipment and parts).
+Australian merchandise exports to Nauru in 2017 totaled $49.3 million (principally meat, motor fuel and civil engineering equipment and parts).

 High level visits